Books on Courage and Confidence: Three of My Favorites

 The first ingredient for your cocktail is “Girl, Wash Your Face” by Rachel Hollis.
 If you haven’t bumped into Rachel Hollis yet, prepare to be blown away by her energy, drive, and determination.
 She moved to Los Angeles when she was 18 and has since built a multi-million dollar media company.
 She often reminds interviewers that she has done so with “a high school diploma and a Google search bar”. #impressive

-- First, the book is an easy read that is broken down into bite-sized chapters, each of which focuses on a lie we (women) tell ourselves.
+The book is broken down into bite-sized chapters, each of which focuses on a lie we (women) tell ourselves.

 - “I cannot continue to live as half of myself because simply because it’s hard for others to handle all of me.”